jlesquembre/dummy-clj/README.md

 # dummy-clj

-A dummy project for testing purposes.
+A dummy project for testing purposes